QuickBooks Enterprise vs. QuickBooks Online

 QuickBooks Enterprise includes financial management, sales orders, and inventory cost tracking features.
 It also offers 13 predefined user roles, which let you control each employee’s access to the program.
 These roles include accounts payable, accounts receivable, inventory management, payroll processor, and more.

 QuickBooks has a 30-user cap, suitable for growing small businesses.
-However, if your business wants multiple users with predefined roles, you may want to look into a different system.
-QuickBooks Enterprise offers both locally installed and cloud-hosted services, in contrast to having to choose one or the other via QuickBooks Online.
+However, if your business requires multiple users with predefined roles, you may want to consider a different system.
+QuickBooks Enterprise offers both locally installed and cloud-hosted services, unlike QuickBooks Online, which requires choosing one or the other.

 QuickBooks Online Overview